For the best possible donation experience, please prepare for your donation!

 - All donors must be feeling well and healthy on the day of donation and be in good overall health.
 You can donate on most medications and with various medical conditions.
 More about the facts of blood donation and common questions.

-- You can donate blood with a parent's permission and must have a signed parental permission slip.
+- You can donate blood or platelets with a parent's permission and must have a signed parental permission slip.

 - You must weigh 130 pounds or more.

 Donors over 17 years of age.
-There is no upper age limit to donating blood!
+There is no upper age limit to donating blood or platelets!

 - Men and women must weigh 110 pounds or more